-Coach Shawn is on his 9th year of coaching softball.
-He has compiled a 242-132-14 record in 4 seasons with the Shooting Stars, refusing to play anything but the most elite tournaments across the US ensuring only national-level competition.
-His team's winning percentage in elimination play far exceeds their winning percentage in pool play due to mental training that positions players to perform in the clutch, accumulating a 42-14 record in elimination play (9 Championships) over the last 2 years.
+Coach Shawn is on his 11th year of coaching softball.
+He has compiled a 305-175-20 record in 6 seasons with the Shooting Stars, refusing to play anything but the most elite tournaments across the US ensuring only national-level competition.
+His team's winning percentage in elimination play far exceeds their winning percentage in pool play due to mental training that positions players to perform in the clutch, accumulating a 42-14 record in elimination play (9 Championships).
 Coach Shawn also is the Director of the Ashburn Shooting Stars organization as well as the AGSL Comets organization and sits on the AGSL Board.

 Shawn played professional baseball for seven seasons from 1995-2001, all in the minor leagues and peaking at AAA Oklahoma City.
 He made the Texas Rangers major league 40-man roster in 1999 as a first baseman but never played a big league inning.
 Shawn was among the Texas Rangers’ top prospects after winning the Florida State League MVP in 1998 while becoming the first player in league history to both score and drive in more than 100 runs.
 In addition to the Rangers, Shawn’s minor league career included stints at AA with the Washington Nationals (then Montreal Expos) and Kansas City Royals.
 Shawn appears in the national high school baseball record book for a 51-game hitting streak and five home runs in one game.
 He also still holds almost all North Carolina high school state hitting records.